Now a days many of us investing in mutual fund for tax saving and for long term saving, while some of us keep money in fixed deposits we...

 |

-fixed deposit are not inflation protective rather then they give fixed return which may below inflation rate.
+fixed deposits are not inflation protective rather then they give fixed returns which may below the inflation rate.

 |

-Mutual fund can beat inflation in long time investment and give more return.
+A mutual funds can beat inflation in long time investments and give more returns.

 |